Frequently Asked Questions

 What will be my title if I am ordained?

-You may call yourself Reverend, a term shared by Interfaith, Buddhist and Christian traditions, or “Chaplain” or “Interfaith Chaplain.”
-Some graduates use no title, while others refer to themselves as Community Ministers or Planetary Chaplains.
+You may call yourself Reverend, a term shared by Interfaith, Buddhist and Christian traditions.
+Some graduates use no title, while others refer to themselves as Community Ministers or Community Chaplains.
 The common denominator is service to individuals and communities.

 How much time will I spend in class?

-Are the in-person, online, and blended cohorts the same?
+Are the in-person and online cohorts the same?

 Yes and no.

 Yes.
-Each program delivery model of ChIME’s Interfaith Ministry program combines an intimate cohort community, a diversity of instructors, and experiential, engaging, curriculum delivery.
-Students in all three cohorts will will enjoy a deep sense of spiritual community, created by the strong personal relationships built over the course of the program.
+Each delivery model of ChIME’s Interfaith Ministry program combines an intimate cohort community, a diversity of instructors, and experiential curriculum delivery.
+Students engaging in any cohort model will will enjoy a deep sense of spiritual community, created by the strong personal relationships built over the course of the program.

-No. The three cohort models differ in delivery method.
+No. Cohort models differ in delivery method.
 When deciding which cohort will best serve them, prospective students are encouraged to consider proximity, access to technology, and their preferred learning style.
 The in-person cohort requires travel to/from ChIME weekly for classes.
-The blended cohort allows weekly class attendance on Zoom and monthly retreats in person.
-The fully online cohort requires students to attend weekly classes on Zoom and to engage monthly workshop material asynchronously.
+The online cohort allows weekly class attendance on Zoom.
+Students from either cohort can engage monthly workshops asynchronously online or they may attend workshops in person for a blended program experience.

 What role do the expressive arts play?